 PRP has also been utilized to treat intra-articular injuries.
 Examples include arthritis, arthrofibrosis, articular cartilage defects, meniscal injury, and chronic synovitis or joint inflammation.

-Instead their mechanism of action is through the stimulation of external cell membrane receptors of adult mesenchymal stem cells, fibroblasts, endothelial cells, osteoblasts, and epidermal cells.
+Instead, their mechanism of action is through the stimulation of external cell membrane receptors of adult mesenchymal stem cells, fibroblasts, endothelial cells, osteoblasts, and epidermal cells.
 This binding stimulates expression of a normal gene repair sequence, causing normal healing with a quicker onset.
-As a result, PRP has no ability to induce tumor formation.
-Because it is an autologous sample, the risk of allergy or infectious disease is considered negligible.
+As a result, PRP cannot induce tumor formation.
+Because it is an autologous sample, the risk of allergy or infectious disease is negligible.
 Evidence also exists in studies that PRP may exhibit antibacterial properties.

-Dr. Jose Veliz MD performs Platelet-Rich Plasma (PRP) Prolotherapy at Palomar Spine & Pain which is located in San Diego County.
+Jose Veliz MD is the medical director of Palomar Spine & Pain, in Escondido, CA (North San Diego County).
 Dr. Veliz is a member in good standing of the International Cellular Medicine Society.

 Weglein A. Focused Review: Current Trends in Platelet-Rich Plasma Injection Treatments.
 Journal of Neurosurgical Review, Vol 1 (2011).